 They’re well priced with a grippy sole and supple uppers that allow for plenty of comfort.

 The carbon-reinforced sole is coated in Michelin rubber, providing useful midsole grip if you miss your pedal, while raised toe, heel and forefoot tread blocks make for secure walking.

 The lace-up nature of these – as with the other lace-ups on this list – does mean they take a little longer to put on and aren’t adjustable on the fly, but they do look good.

 Specialized S-Works Recon

-The S-Works Recon is a fantastic mountain bike shoe that’s very much suitable for gravel duties.
+The S-Works Recon is a fantastic mountain bike shoe that’s very suitable for gravel duties.